Variant Effect Predictor Annotation sources

 - Using --database tells VEP to retrieve all annotations from the database.
 Please only use this for small input files or when using a local database server!

 Public database servers

-By default, VEP is configured to connect to Ensembl's public
+By default, VEP is configured to connect to the public Ensembl

 MySQL instance at ensembldb.ensembl.org.
-For users in the US (or for any
+If you are in the USA (or

-user geographically closer to the East coast of the USA than to Ensembl's
+geographically closer to the east coast of the USA than to the Ensembl

 data centre in Cambridge, UK), a mirror server is available at

 useastdb.ensembl.org.
 To use the mirror, use the flag

 Data for Ensembl Genomes species (e.g. plants, fungi, microbes) is available through a different public MySQL server.
 The appropriate connection parameters can be automatically loaded by using the flag --genomes